LongEmbed: Extending Embedding Models for Long Context Retrieval: Abstract

 \section{Abstract}

-Embedding models play a pivot role in modern NLP applications such as IR and RAG.
-While the context limit of LLMs has been pushed beyond 1 million tokens, embedding models are still confined to a narrow context window not exceeding 8k tokens, refrained from application scenarios requiring long inputs such as legal contracts.
-This paper explores context window extension of existing embedding models, pushing the limit to 32k without requiring additional training.
-First, we examine the performance of current embedding models for long context retrieval on our newly constructed \benchmarkname{} benchmark. \benchmarkname{} comprises two synthetic tasks and four carefully chosen real-world tasks, featuring documents of varying length and dispersed target information.
-Benchmarking results underscore huge room for improvement in these models.
-Based on this, comprehensive experiments show that training-free context window extension strategies like position interpolation can effectively extend the context window of existing embedding models by several folds, regardless of their original context being 512 or beyond 4k.
-Furthermore, for models employing absolute position encoding (APE), we show the possibility of further fine-tuning to harvest notable performance gains while strictly preserving original behavior for short inputs.
-For models using rotary position embedding (RoPE), significant enhancements are observed when employing RoPE-specific methods, such as NTK and SelfExtend, indicating RoPE's superiority over APE for context window extension.
-To facilitate future research, we release \efbase{}-4k and \efrbase{}, along with the \benchmarkname{} benchmark.
+Embedding models play a pivotal role in modern NLP applications such as document retrieval.
+However, existing embedding models are limited to encoding short documents of typically 512 tokens, restrained from application scenarios requiring long inputs.
+This paper explores context window extension of existing embedding models, pushing their input length to a maximum of 32,768.
+We begin by evaluating the performance of existing embedding models using our newly constructed \benchmarkname{} benchmark, which includes two synthetic and four real-world tasks, featuring documents of varying lengths and dispersed target information.
+The benchmarking results highlight huge opportunities for enhancement in current models.
+Via comprehensive experiments, we demonstrate that training-free context window extension strategies can effectively increase the input length of these models by several folds.
+Moreover, comparison of models using Absolute Position Encoding (APE) and Rotary Position Encoding (RoPE) reveals the superiority of RoPE-based embedding models in context window extension, offering empirical guidance for future models.
+Our benchmark, code and trained models will be released to advance the research in long context embedding models.